-The vaporizing liquid of propane may cause gangrene.
-It may cause dizziness if the concentration in air is greater than 10% and higher dose causes asphyxiation.
+The vaporising liquid of propane may cause gangrene.
+It may cause dizziness if the concentration in air is greater than 10% and a higher dose causes asphyxiation.
 When heated it causes an explosion of containers.
 Its vapours are heavier when compared to air.
 This compound is extremely flammable.

 What is the use of propane?

 Propane is widely used for space and water heating, cooking, and as a fuel for engine applications such as forklifts, farm irrigation engines, fleet vehicles, and buses; but, due to new technological advances, its applications are increasingly growing.
 The propane is known as propane autogas when used as vehicle fuel.

 Propane is commonly found in deep underground rocks, mixed with natural gas and petroleum deposits.
 Propane is considered a fossil fuel because it was made from the remains of tiny animals and plants at sea millions of years ago.

 Propane is more compact than airborne.
 When there is a leak in a propane fuel tank, the gas may begin to sink into any enclosed area and thus pose a risk of fire and explosion.